aimms/how-to/Articles/84/84-using-libraries.rst

 Each library in AIMMS contains a subset of project files.
 You can divide a large project into smaller sub-projects, enabling multiple developers to collaborate easily by sharing parts which are relevant to the entire project.

-Read more about libraries in the `AIMMS User Manual <https://download.aimms.com/aimms/download/manuals/AIMMS3UG_OrganizingProjectInLibraries.pdf>`_.
+Read more about libraries in :doc:`introduction-to-aimms/collaborative-project-development/library-projects-and-the-library-manager`.

 To Add a new library
 -------------------------